Careers360 Logo

 Also read,

 Studying Biology in Class 11 helps students understand how living things work in the real world.
 It gives a clear idea about the basics and important terms.
-It is useful not just for exams but also for future studies in the science field.
+Knowing the Class 11 NCERT Biology syllabus provides many benefits to students for daily revision as well as for exams.

 NCERT Class 11 Syllabus